AviatrixSystems/terraform-modules-copilot/copilot_build_gcp/README.md

   File path to the SSH public key.
 If not set, defaults to "".

+- **default_data_disk_size**

+  Size of default data disk.
+If not set, no default data disk will be created.
+Default: 0.

 - **additional_disks**

   A set of additional disks' IDs that will be attached to the copilot instance.
 If not set, defaults to [].